 - Pulling money straight out of your bank accounts

-1. Getting an extension
+1. Request an Extension

-2. Explain extenuating circumstances
+2. Explain Extenuating Circumstances

 3. Pay Using Installment Plans

-4. Ask for an Offer In Compromise
+4. Ask for an Offer in Compromise

 Have you faced overdue tax trouble?
 How long did it take you to resolve the problem?